kokkos/kokkos-core-wiki/docs/source/known-issues.rst

 .. |Compatibility| replace:: Kokkos compatibility guidelines

 The using-directive ``using namespace Kokkos;`` is highly discouraged (see
-|Compatibility|_) and will cause compileation errors in presence of unqualified
+|Compatibility|_) and will cause compilation errors in presence of unqualified
 calls to mathematical functions.
 Instead, prefer explicit qualification ``Kokkos::sqrt`` or an using-declaration ``using Kokkos::sqrt;`` at local scope.